JuliaData/DataFramesMeta.jl/docs/src/index.md

 Act on each row of a data frame.
 Includes support for control flow and `begin end` blocks.
-Since the "environment" induced by `@eachrow df` is implicitly a single row of `df`, one uses regular operators and comparisons instead of their elementwise counterparts as in `@with`.
+Since the "environment" induced by `@eachrow df` is implicitly a single row of `df`, one uses regular operators and comparisons instead of their elementwise counterparts as in `@attach`.
 Does not change the input data frame argument.

 `@eachrow!` is identical to `@eachrow` but acts on a data frame in-place, modifying